orionpax00/cp/notes/techinal_and_HR_interview_questions.md

     > A piece of code is given determine it time and space complexity.

 5.  **ACID property of DBMS**
+    1. Atomicity
+        An Atomic transaction is an indivisible and irreducible series of database operations such that either all occur, or nothing occurs.
+A guarantee of atomicity prevents update of the database ocurring only partially, which can cause greater problems than rejecting the whole series outright.
+    2. Consistency
+        Consistency refers to the requirement that any given database transcation must change affected data only in allowed ways. (for example it is a rule that gender column of table will only have values like male, female or unknown, trasaction will not be permitted if it has gender value other the specified)
+    3. Isolation
+        Isolation determine how transaction integrity is visible to other users and system.
+Isolation is typically defined at database level as a property that defines how/when the changes made by one operation become visible to others.
+    4. Durablity
+        Durability is a ACID property which insures that the transcations that have committed will survive permanently.

 6.  **SQL Queries mainly join and nested**